oscafrica/documentation/src/GOVERNANCE.md

 1. It has up-to-date documentation and a core and group of people maintaining it.
 2. It publishes regular builds and tests.
-3. It promotes itself at LibreHealth events and on the LibreHealth blog.
+3. It promotes itself at Open Source Community Africa events and on the Open Source Community Africa blog.

 ### Mature Projects

 Mature projects are expected to be run and promote themselves.
 The project lead has significant responsibility in ensuring that this happens.
-The LibreHealth Steering Committee and the community manager will help organize events, provide opportunities for the project to get new contributors and build a community, promote new releases on the blog and to the press, work with project members, etc. However the LibreHealth Steering Committee and the community manager will not get involved in the day-to-day running of the project.
+The Open Source Community Africa Steering Committee and the community manager will help organize events, provide opportunities for the project to get new contributors and build a community, promote new releases on the blog and to the press, work with project members, etc. However the Open Source Community Africa Steering Committee and the community manager will not get involved in the day-to-day running of the project.

 At some point during its lifecycle, a project may lose momentum.
 In other words,